-Thanks to Melissa for suggesting Fiona as our Baby Name of the Day.
+Thanks to Melissa for suggesting our Baby Name of the Day.

-Debates about the stories’ origins raged, even as Macpherson’s work became an international sensation, widely read and translated into most European tongues.
+Debates about the stories’ origins raged, even as Macpherson’s work became an international sensation, widely read and translated into many European languages.

-Macpherson built on existing lore, of course.
-He borrowed Irish hero Finn McCool for his writings.
+Macpherson built on existing lore, borrowing Irish hero Finn McCool.
 Finn comes from the word fionn – fair.
-It’s possible that Fiona serves as a feminine form of the name.

-It’s not a crazy stretch.
-Irish myth gives us Fionnuala, “white shoulder.”
-We Anglicize it as Finola or Fenella, but it connects to these names, too.
+It joins older names.
+Irish myth gives us Finnguala or Fionnuala -“white shoulder.”
+We usually Anglicize it as Finola or Fenella, but it’s a sister to Finn, too.

-So even if Macpherson was the first to use this exact name, it seems fair to call it Irish.
+So even if Macpherson was the first to use this exact name, it seems fair to call the girl’s name Fiona Irish.
 Or at least Irishish.

-Despite the success of Macpherson’s writings, Fiona didn’t catch on.
-At least not immediately.
-While we can find a few in the US Census records earlier, it’s not until 1942 that it cracks the US Social Security Administration data set, with nine births.
+A few surface in the US Census records.
+But it’s not until 1942 that Fiona debuted in the US Social Security Administration data set, with nine births.

 It took until 1990 for the name to make the US Top 1000.

 In 1965’s Thunderball, James Bond faced a glamorous assassin named Fiona Volpe.
-Things end badly for Volpe, of course.
-Incidentally, the character didn’t appear in the 1961 novel; she was invented for the film.
+Things end badly for Volpe, though there’s a tiny uptick in the name’s use in the US during 1966 and 1967.

-By the 1990s, the name was on the rise.
-It’s one of the ahead-of-curve character names in Lois Lowry’s celebrated 1993 young adult novel The Giver.
-(There’s also an Asher!)
+Fiona is one of the ahead-of-curve character names in Lois Lowry’s celebrated 1993 young adult novel The Giver.
+(There’s also an Asher.)

-Singer Fiona Apple burst on to the scene around the same time, earning a Grammy for her first hit song, “Criminal.”
+Singer Fiona Apple burst on to the scene around the same time, earning a Grammy in 1998 for her first hit song, “Criminal.”

 Then came 2001’s Shrek.